 Customers switching from other tools need the learning curve to be as flat as possible.
 Feature parity lowers the barrier to adoption and transition.

 Developers are partners, not just implementers.
-Including key dev leads in feedback phases surfaces API, frontend and backend constraints early — a healthy tradeoff is always the goal.
+Including key dev leads in feedback phases surfaces API, frontend and backend constraints early, and finding a healthy tradeoff is always the goal.

 📈 Case Study · Birdeye